 I align NIST AI RMF with emerging regulations including the EU AI Act, Executive Order 14110, and ISO 42001.
 My clients are prepared for evolving compliance requirements without reactive scrambling.

 I help you build transparent, accountable AI systems that customers, partners, and investors trust.
-In my experience, trustworthiness is increasingly a competitive differentiator.
+Trustworthiness is a competitive differentiator.

 My approach enables you to innovate confidently with AI while competitors struggle with risk concerns.
 I've seen organizations accelerate AI adoption by 40% after implementing proper governance frameworks.